Review of heat and charge transport in strongly magnetized relativistic plasmas: Heat and charge transport in QED

 \section{Heat and charge transport in QED}

 In the case of the electron-positron plasma, it is straightforward to compute the detailed numerical dependence of $\Gamma_{n}(k_z)$ on both $n$ and $k_z$, using the definition of the damping rate in Eq.~(\ref{Gamma_n}).
-With this data, we can readily calculate the transverse and longitudinal transport coefficients, as defined in Eqs.~(\ref{kappa-11}) and (\ref{kappa-33}).
+With this data, we can readily calculate the transverse and longitudinal transport coefficients, as defined in Eqs.~(\ref{sigma-11}) through (\ref{kappa-33}).
 The corresponding results for the electrical conductivity were reported in Refs.~\cite{Ghosh:2024fkg,Ghosh:2024owm}.
-Here, using the same set of damping rates, we further extend those results by evaluating the thermal conductivity.
+Here, using tabulated numerical data for damping rates, we further extend those results by evaluating the thermal conductivity.\footnote{In this work, we employ a larger set of damping-rate data and include additional Landau levels but reduce slightly the resolution in the longitudinal momentum $k_z$, compared with previous articles.}